Spanish Bodegones of the 17th Century

 Fruits & Veggies

-In Quince, Cabbage, Melon and Cucumber by Toledan painter Juan Sánchez Cotán (1560-1627), a quince and a head of cabbage hang from threads apparently attached to the upper frame of a window, meanwhile a melon and a cucumber lay on the parapet.
+In Quince, Cabbage, Melon, and Cucumber by Toledan painter Juan Sánchez Cotán, a quince and a head of cabbage hang from threads apparently attached to the upper frame of a window, meanwhile a melon and a cucumber lay on the parapet.
 The composition is austere, with a black background and no more supporting elements than a window frame and two threads.
 And yet, in its compositional simplicity, this painting is deeply expressive.

-All figures are painted with naturalism and great attention to detail in shape, color and texture (see, for example, the thick leaves of the cabbage and the soft pink flesh of the sliced melon).
-Through this, and by means of light and shadows, the painter creates an illusion.
+All figures are painted with naturalism and great attention to detail in shape, color, and texture (see, for example, the thick leaves of the cabbage and the soft pink flesh of the sliced melon).
+Through this, and using light and shadows, the painter creates an illusion.
 From the point of view of the spectator, it looks as if the cucumber and the slice of melon are within reach.
 This optical effect is called trompe l’oeil (literally meaning “deceive the eye”).
 It was popular among 17th-century artists, particularly in the Netherlands.

 Two salient characteristics of many 17th-century Spanish bodegones are the naturalistic depiction of fruits and vegetables and the use of light to create the illusion of reality.
 Juan Fernández, known for his nickname of labrador (farmer) due to his fondness for country life, was a painter specializing in the depiction of fruits.
 He was active in Madrid in the first half of the 17th century and had a particular interest in grapes, a subject which inevitably evokes the story of the painter Zeuxis written by Pliny the Elder.
 According to the Roman author’s account, Zeuxis painted grapes so life-like that birds flew down and tried to eat them.
 During the period of the Iberian Union (1580-1640), grapes were a common subject in Spanish painting, often depicted alongside alive or dead birds.

 In addition to its unique beauty, the ceramic produced in the city of Talavera de la Reina has a deep historical and cultural value for the Hispanic world.
 King Philip II ordered its use in the decoration of the Royal Site of San Lorenzo de El Escorial.
-And the artisanal techniques of its production were transmitted to Mexico during the process of expansion of the Spanish empire.
-In 2019, UNESCO recognized the process of making Talavera pottery as Intangible Cultural Heritage of Mexico and Spain.
+The artisanal techniques of its production were transmitted to Mexico during the process of expansion of the Spanish Empire.
+In 2019, UNESCO recognized the process of making Talavera pottery as an Intangible Cultural Heritage of Mexico and Spain.